MicrosoftDocs/customer-insights/ci-docs/includes/manage-tags-columns.md

-# Work with tags and columns

-Organize lists using tags and columns to find data quickly and easily and view the data the way you want.

-Tags and columns are currently supported with **Segments** for individual customers.
-Segments are used in the following examples.

 ## Manage tags

 A tag is a label that’s used to categorize and organize items such as segments.
 For example, add a tag to segments that are part of a specific campaign.
 Then, you can filter by that tag to identify the segments for the campaign quickly and easily.